List of Kentucky supplemental roads and rural secondary highways (200–299): Route description

 The highway begins at KY 185 southeast of Richardsville.
 KY 263 heads northwest along Richardsville Road, which passes through the village and meets the east end of KY 2631 (Benleo Road).
 The highway continues northwest until Riverside, where the highway leaves Richardsville Road and turns onto Riverside–Benleo Road.
 KY 263 crosses Claylick Creek and meets the other end of KY 2631, which uses Riverside–Benleo Road while KY 263 turns west onto Ridge Road.
 The highway follows that road to its northern terminus at county-maintained Richardsville Road near the confluence of the Green River and the Barren River.

 History

 KY 263 formerly connected to the Woodbury area in Butler County via a toll ferry across the Barren River near its confluence with the Green River.
 Once entering Butler County, KY 263 went further west into Woodbury, then the route followed what is now KY 403 to KY 71 (now US Route 231) in Morgantown.
 KY 263's original course in Butler County totaled 4.1 mi.
 The ferry was decommissioned sometime in 1963.
 After the ferry was discontinued, KY 263's western terminus was truncated to its current location.

+KY 264

+Kentucky Route 264 ran from US 41 Alternate in Providence northeast to KY 138 northeast of Slaughters.
+By 1962, the road was decommissioned, with KY 120 being extended east from Providence over this road and former KY 1276 and KY 283 extended south from KY 132 (this section is now Catesville-Providence Road), KY 495 (now Breton Road) being extended south, and the remainder was renumbered KY 1835 (which was extended when KY 495 was decommissioned) because of I-264.

+KY 265

+Kentucky Route 265 is the former designation for KY 585.